Die4Ever/deus-ex-randomizer/README.md

   * Get notifications of new updates
   * In-game [Leaderboard](https://github.com/Die4Ever/deus-ex-randomizer/wiki/Leaderboard) to see everyone's high scores in the end credits
 * Max Rando - randomize the randomizer's settings!
-* An integrated Bingo board: on the Goals screen there's a Bingo button in the middle bar, there's also our external BingoDisplay program you can download from [the Releases page](https://github.com/Die4Ever/deus-ex-randomizer/releases)
+* An integrated Bingo board: on the Goals screen there's a Bingo button in the middle bar
+  * Also an external BingoDisplay program you can download from the Github [Releases page](https://github.com/Die4Ever/deus-ex-randomizer/releases).
+Great for streamers who want to show their bingo progress live to viewers.
 * Co-op when combined with the HX mod (Alpha)
 * Making all or some of the doors that normally require a key also lockpickable and/or destructible
-* Making all or some keypads hackable.
+* Making all or some keypads hackable
 * Reducing the drop rate for ammo, multitools, lockpicks, medkits, and bioelectric cells
 * Autosave
 * Smooth continuous music, even through loading screens